tbela99/css-parser/files/minification.md

 }
 ```

-### Transform functions
+### CSS transform functions

-Compute CSS transform functions and preserve the shortest possible value.
 This feature is enabled by default.
+It computes CSS transform functions and preserve the shortest value.
 It is disabled using `{computeTransform: false}`.

 ```ts